-There are several videos from this camp which tell the stories of awesome adventures and fun
+Videos from this camp tell the stories of awesome adventures and fun at Kidney Kids Camp.

 Also see photos from Kidney Kids Camp click link to download

 Kidney Kids Capers

-Australia wide day activity programs for school-aged children with kidney disease, their siblings of all ages, families and carers.
-Download Kidney Kids Capers photo board - big thank you to our volunteers!
+Australia wide day activity programs for school-aged children with kidney disease, their siblings of all ages, families and carers - see Kidney Kids Capers photo board - big thank you to our volunteers!